 You can see here the Black Wax is great for detailing design.
-The wall lamp was painted with Arles and then had a coat of clear wax over the top, because I didn’t want the black wax to darken the Arles too much, even though a little deepening was good for that aged look.
-(If I had added the Black wax straight to the painted surface the dried chalk paint would have absorbed too much of the black.
-If that happens to you, you can use clear wax as an eraser – it takes off the Black.)
+The wall lamp, below, was painted with Arles and then had a coat of clear wax over the top, because I didn’t want the black wax to darken the Arles too much, even though a little deepening was good for that aged look.
+How different is this lamp – from old and rusty to a deliciously vintage look!
+Gotta love chalk paint 🙂

 White Wax lightens the painted colour and is great for highlighting pieces with crevices or ridges.
 The picture frame below was painted with Old White.
 A colour wash of Aubusson over the top and then white wax was added to lighten the blue.
 After lightly sanding the gold and around the edges, more white wax was added to fill the lines around the inside of the frame.
 The chair legs at the bottom also had white wax added to fill in the ridges.